koffee/pot/lib/rand.coffee.md

         @seed = (rand.mult * @seed) % rand.mod
         @seed / rand.mod

-The generator you should call to get the next random number:
+The generator you should call to get the next random number.
+As is recommended practice,
+the raw random number generator is wrapped in a 97 table to increase randomness.

       next: () ->
         @some = @some or (@one() for [1..97])